ozwaldorf/lutgen-rs/docs/pages/studio.md

 Palette colors can be edited by left-clicking on the color, and using the color picker or typing the values.
 New colors can be added with the `  +  ` button.
 Palette colors can be deleted by right-clicking on the color.

+### Saving custom palettes

+Custom palettes can be saved to disk using the `save` button.
+These can then be loaded in studio's palette selector, as well as full compatibility with the lutgen CLI.